 Director of Communication and Dissemination

 Marrianne McMullen is the Director of Communication and Dissemination for Chapin Hall.
 McMullen drives Chapin Hall’s communications strategy, including dissemination planning, media relations, branding, and effective use of digital platforms.
-She advises on the effective use of communication to manage change in systems to improve the lives of children, youth, and families.
+She developed and implements Chapin Hall’s dissemination framework and advises on the effective use of communication to manage change in systems to improve the lives of children, youth, and families.
+In 2021 and 2022, she served as the principal investigator for a national survey of human service providers to determine their communication preferences.
+(See Disseminating research to youth and family service professionals: Results of a national survey.)

 McMullen holds a Master of Arts in Communications from the University of Dayton and a Bachelor of Science in Journalism from West Virginia University.